hatzfeld/certbot-local-dns/README.md

 ```
 host -t TXT _acme-challenge.subdom.example.com
 ```
 This should show the descriptive text of the TXT record in the master zone file.
+Keep in mind that the changes made in your domain name provider's zone file will need some time to propagate.

 ### Usage